 If this is an emergency or you suspect criminal activity is currently taking place, please contact the police immediately.
 For on campus emergencies, contact the Radford University Police Department at (540) 831-5500.
 For off campus emergencies, contact the Radford City Department of Police by dialing 911.

-Otherwise if you have a concern about a student (or other community member*), which needs to be addressed, contact the Office of the Dean of Students (DOS) or use on the online reporting system.
+Otherwise, if you have a concern about a student (or other community member*), which needs to be addressed, contact the Office of the Dean of Students (DOS) or use the online reporting system.
 Concerning behaviors may include inappropriate, disruptive, and/or threatening behavior; or a student who has stopped attending class, won’t leave their room, or has made dramatic changes in their appearance, etc. When this information is received, it will be received by a professional staff member who will acquire needed information and develop and appropriate response that often includes relating the situation to the Behavioral Consultation Team (BCT).

 The DOS provides a consistent location for reporting students (or other community members*) whose behavior is of concern to assure that such students are getting appropriate assistance and support from relevant campus resources.
 However, there can be times when the conduct process may be the most effective means for addressing some types of behaviors.
 In such cases a DOS staff member may recommend that you file a charge against a student.